 Mission and History

-The mission of the Nashville Jazz Workshop is to expand and enrich people’s lives by offering world class jazz education and performance in supportive and creative environments.
+The mission of the Nashville Jazz Workshop is to enrich people’s lives and build community through world class jazz education and performances.

 We accomplish our mission through:

 - A workshop environment where jazz professionals pass on their knowledge & experience in a journeyman/apprentice situation

 - Performances to promote community appreciation of jazz

 We embrace diversity among our faculty, staff, and students as a means of achieving excellence in education, as a stimulus for innovation and problem solving, and for ensuring a culture of inclusion.